Ordinary is not what we are. It is merely what we choose to believe we are.

-By all appearances, Ronny seems an ordinary guy: A graphic designer by profession, Ronny is also a husband and father.
+By all appearances, Ronny seems an ordinary guy: a graphic designer by profession, Ronny is also a husband and father.
 Yet, there is nothing ordinary about Ronny.
 He is responsible for what has become a world wide movement for peace in the Middle East – a phenomenon that has brought together over a hundred thousand people, many of whom are considered to be ‘enemies’.
-All because of one simple act.
+And it was all because of one simple act.

 Ronny is from Israel.
 He became concerned at the ever present and ever growing prospect of a war between Israel and Iran.
 Like most people, Ronny didn’t want a war.
-An ex paratrooper with the Israeli Defence Forces, he understood very well what war would mean.
+An ex-paratrooper with the Israeli Defence Forces, he understood very well what war would mean.
 He wanted to do something to promote peace.
-Unlike most people in similar situations, Ronny acted.
+But unlike most people in similar situations, Ronny acted.